kavyar1822/AI-Based-Document-Search-Engine/README.md

 - ERA Foundation
 - ComedKares
-- Faculty mentors
+- Faculty Mentors
 - Institution
-- Industry experts
+- Industry Experts

-for their continuous support, valuable guidance, and encouragement throughout the development of this research work.
+for their valuable support and guidance throughout the project.

----